NEW BOOK - Have You Ever Looked - Available Now

 “You need to leave this unholy place,” I reply quietly.
 “In the name of God, leave now and do not return.”

-“I’m afraid we cannot do that,” the Inspector says.
+“I’m afraid we cannot do that,” the inspector says.

 “So be it.”